next-theme/theme-next-docs/source/docs/index.md

 ### Four Schemes in One

-By using different styles in NexT (also called Scheme), you simply change what your blog looks like, and nearly all options can be used in all schemes.
+By using different Schemes in NexT, you can simply change the style of your blog, and nearly all options can be used in all schemes.

 ![NexT Schemes](https://user-images.githubusercontent.com/16272760/63487983-da41b080-c4df-11e9-951c-64883a8a5e9b.png)